-Fast forward to 2020, a very different sight can be seen compared to years past, as months of protests unfolded in the wake of George Floyd’s death.
+Fast forward to 2020, a very different sight can be seen compared to years past, as months of protests unfolded following the murder of George Floyd by Minneapolis police officer Derek Chauvin.
 Gatherings began taking place at Robert E. Lee circle, which served as a key meeting point for the local Black Lives Matter movement.
 Over the course of the summer, activists marched up and down the avenue marking the statues with messages, denouncing the racist idols and the police they seek to defund.
 Slowly, all but one of the Confederate statues on Monument Avenue were removed by Governor Northam’s state order, leaving the remaining Robert E. Lee statue in limbo as the city worked through litigation with the Lee estate, which has ties to Virginia land ownership dating as far back as the Jamestown colony, the first permanent English settlement in the Americas.

 Established as the de facto meeting point for the local BLM movement, locals took up occupancy at Robert E. Lee Circle, which is now unofficially dubbed “Marcus David Peters Circle” in remembrance of an unarmed Black man who was shot and killed by Richmond police during a mental health crisis in 2018.
 Over the six-month span of time during which the occupation took place, the Circle became a place of tension between protesters demanding justice, the rallying of white supremacists, and forceful retaliation from law enforcement.
 Despite the occasional hostility, it was also a place of unity and hope.
 What was once a symbol of racist ideologies and separatism had turned into a place of healing.
 It was no longer seen as merely an obstructive roundabout, or an egregious lack of concern for the Black community, but had been transformed into a place where citizens could mourn and reflect on the deaths of dozens of BIPOC U.S. citizens who had fallen victim to the violence of police brutality.
 A row of signs displayed on 8" x 11" laminated papers along the base of the plinth served as a stark educational reminder of the individuals who are all too quickly forgotten and dismissed in the fickle torrential waves of contemporary media.
 The plinth itself became an ever-changing canvas layered with messages by Black Lives Matter supporters.
 One could see the white stone disappear over time under layers of colored paint, creating a prismatic impression of the collective unity and diversity that existed at The Circle over those months.
 It was an apt metaphor for the multiracial and entangled voices that define Richmond today.